 And before self-empowerment came to the fore in songs like ‘This is My Life’, “I Am What I Am’, and ‘The Greatest Love of All’, Lesley roared a giant FU to the idea that anyone should need to conform.

-While she described the music business as ‘totally homophobic’, Lesley Gore never bothered to hide her own sexuality or her relationship with Lois Sasson.
+Despite describing the music business as ‘totally homophobic’, Lesley Gore refused to conceal her sexuality or her relationship with Lois Sasson.

 “I just kind of lived my life naturally and did what I wanted to do.
 I didn’t avoid anything, I didn’t put it in anybody’s face.”